Code Style. Swift

 If this checkbox is cleared, CLion will delete the tab characters and spaces.

 In this tab, customize the code style options, which CLion will apply on reformatting the source code.
-The left-hand pane contains the list of exceptions (Keep when reformatting), and placement and alignment options for the various code constructs (lists, statements, operations, annotations, etc.) The right-hand pane shows preview.
+The left-hand pane contains the list of exceptions (Keep when reformatting), and placement and alignment options for the various code constructs (lists, statements, operations, annotations, and so on) The right-hand pane shows the preview.

 Alignment takes precedence over indentation options.

 Use the Hard wrap at field to specify a margin space required on the right side of an element.
 If you select the Default option, then a value of the right margin from the global settings is used.

 Use the Wrap on typing settings to specify how the edited text is fitted in the specified Hard wrap at: